 Wholesale Services: Income before interest, minority interests and taxes (IBIT) increased [40] percent in the recent quarter to $xx million from $630 last year.
 Total physical volumes increased to [ ] percent to ____ Tbtue/d for the quarter.

-s[Non-energy Commodities?]

-Americass – This segment includes , Central and South American operations.
-Enron broad-baseds’ energy business in the Americas represented approximately ____ percent of this quarter’s Wholesale Services IBIT.
+Americas – This segment includes North, Central and South American operations.
+Enron broad-based energy business in the Americas represented approximately ____ percent of this quarter’s Wholesale Services IBIT.
 Enron’s premier role as a market-maker and provider of liquidity during all market environments yielded a steady base of earnings, complemented by specific opportunities to [ ].
 [Enron Online]

 Europe and Other Commodity Markets – In addition to Enron’s European wholesale operations, this segment includes other commodity markets where Enron has successfully focused its wholesale energy model, including crude and liquids, coal, LNG, metal, forest products and steel.
 IBIT from this segment grew to $XX million from $XX million a year ago, reflecting the strong, early lead in the European energy markets and the growth potential of the other commodity markets.
 Physical volumes, a key indicator of the business’ underlying growth rate, increased xx% to ___ Tbtue/d.
 Primarily drivers of this growth are [ ].